Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Yeah, I don't know what the.

-That looks like a dog monkey or something?
+That sort of look like a dog monkey or something.

 A dog monkey?